Sydney Trains rolling stock: 1978 Goninan cars

-In the 1970s, A Goninan & Co in Newcastle entered the passenger car construction market building 80 power cars C3001 – 3080 and 70 trailer cars T4101 – 4170.
+In the 1970s, A Goninan & Co in Newcastle entered the passenger car construction market building 80 power cars C3001–3080 and 70 trailer cars T4101–4170.
 Unlike the Comeng cars, the power cars had a flat front end and Pullman Standard fluting, and the upper deck passenger windows were set significantly lower than the earlier Comeng cars reducing passenger sight lines (a source of complaint from passengers).
 When the Eastern Suburbs Railway was opened in 1979, only stainless-steel Comeng or Goninan double deck cars were meant to operate on this line, but the painted Tulloch double-deck trailers were also used.
 In 1981, a brand new four-car Goninan set conveyed Queen Elizabeth II from Bankstown (which was declared a City by the Queen) to Martin Place.
 For this occasion the train was specially fitted out with carpets and other refinements.
 The set was targeted "R1" for the occasion.
-These cars continued to operate into 2007 as L, R and S sets.
+These cars continued to operate into 2019 as L, R and S sets.
 They were the last non-air conditioned passenger trains in service under Sydney Trains.

 Retirement

 Two thirds of pre-1981 non-air conditioned S set rolling stock were withdrawn from service with the roll-out of 626 new A set carriages (78 sets) from 2011 to June 2014.
-The final sets were scheduled to be withdrawn from service by 2015 but some sets were retained for the South West Rail link since no newer rollingstock or additional A sets had been ordered.
+The final sets were scheduled to be withdrawn from service by 2015 but some sets were retained for the South West Rail Link since no newer rolling stock or additional A sets had been ordered.
 In December 2016, the NSW Government introduced 192 new B sets.
 These replaced all remaining non-airconditioned S set trains by the end of June 2019.